YunoHost-Apps/vpnserver_ynh/README.md

-OpenVPN for YunoHost
+OpenVPN server for YunoHost
 --------------------

 OpenVPN allow to create secured tunnel between computers.
+This is the server part, to which OpenVPN clients may connect to.
+See [vpnclient_ynh](https://github.com/labriqueinternet/vpnclient_ynh) for the client part.

 http://openvpn.net/